SPECIAL Early Season $25 1st-Timers Learn-to-Ski

 But don't stop there - make a plan to come back to Ski Butternut often enough so that you become proficient and can enjoy all the mountain has to offer with family and friends.

-After taking our 1st Timers Lift, Lesson & Rental package - The next time you come back to Ski Butternut you can continue saving money with our $100 All Mountain Lift, Lesson and Rental Package.
-Stop into the rental building and ask for it package by name.
+After taking our 1st Timers Lift, Lesson & Rental package - The next time you come back to Ski Butternut you'll want to take our $75 to $100 All Mountain Lift, Lesson and Rental Package (prices based upon age).

 This affordable ski package includes everything you need to keep progressing with your skiing or snowboarding.
 (Package includes an all-mountain LIFT TICKET (this means you can go anywhere on the mountain your skill can handle - including the beginner trails from the mountains summit.), RENTAL equipment (skis, boots, binding and poles or a snowboard, boots and bindings) and another group LESSON (at your ability level).
 Lessons are fun, enhance your on mountain safety and they help you continue to learn and progress quickly.